bright/new-www/_posts/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 1. Instead of complex `Fn::FindInMap` object traversing, I use TypeScript-level objects directly. <small>Yes, it results in a different entry in the template, but functionally it's equivalent.</small>
 1. I also simplified the construction of key-value pairs used in `Tags`.
 Strongly-typed one-liner instead of verbose 4 lines.

 But this is not the end.
-With cloudform (and actually, with TypeScript) we can go further:
+With `cloudform` (or actually with TypeScript) we can go further:
 1. Nothing stops us from using TypeScript-level variables, functions or conditions to build up our objects from reusable, configurable parts.
 1. We can split the template definition into multiple files.
 1. We can apply all the available refactoring techniques to keep our definitions tidy and easy to use.

-With cloudform's syntax our ~2.5k lines of JSON was reduced to ~1k lines of TypeScript object definitions.
+With `cloudform`'s syntax our ~2.5k lines of JSON was reduced to ~1k lines of TypeScript object definitions.

 ## Getting started & usage